NMPPMaxPlanck/GEMPICX/README.md

 ## Installing with Presets
 For systems on which the GEMPIC code is run regularly by multiple users we provide [cmake-presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).
-So far this is implemented for the Raven Cluster of the MPCDF.
-These presets are defined in [](./CMakePresets.json)
+So far this is implemented only for the Raven Cluster of the MPCDF.
+These presets are defined in [](./CMakePresets.json).
+The presets might work on other systems as well but this is not guaranteed.

 All available presets can be listed using
 ```sh